AmitPeleg/microscopy_deep_dof/README.md

 1. Open Matlab
 2. Open the file BlurImgKernels from the folder microscopy_deep_dof/MatlabSimulationCode/CodeForDataSetCreation
-3. Write the full path to the base folder (ending with the folder microscopy_deep_dof/MatlabSimulationCode/CodeForDataSetCreation)
+3. Write the full path to the base folder (ending with microscopy_deep_dof)
 4. Run the file

 ### Preparing the dataset for the network:

 1. Open the file MakeTripletsForTrain
-2. Write the same base folder (ending with microscopy_deep_dof/MatlabSimulationCode/CodeForDataSetCreation)
+2. Write the same base folder (ending with microscopy_deep_dof)
 3. Run the file

 ## Training